fadlifebriansyah/android-mvp/README.md

 # android-mvp
-A sample native android apps using MVP Architecture, RxJava2, and Retrofit2
+A sample native android apps using clean code architecture